fbpx

 Eat a Good Breakfast

+Hunger can be a major distraction when trying to focus, so a healthy, filling breakfast is a perfect exam anxiety strategy.
 Once your child wakes up refreshed from a restful night’s sleep, fuel their body and brain with a healthy and nutritious breakfast!
-Hunger can be a major distraction when trying to focus.
 Avoid the tummy grumbles with these recipe ideas.

 • Healthy Egg Bites: For something quick your child can eat on their way out the door, whip up these egg bites.
 Add their favorite veggie, protein or cheese to ensure they’ll gobble up every last bite!